 Breakwater, 802 Main Street, Greenville, SC, USA, +1 864-271-0046.

 Dark Corner Distillery

-If Dark Corner Distillery’s claim that it is home to the world’s best moonshine isn’t enough to entice you, nothing will be.
-The range of spirits on offer draw inspiration from those distilled by the original Greenville County moonshiners in the Glassy Mountain Township some 175 years ago, albeit with a slight twist.
-In addition to the more traditional moonshine, such as Lewis Richmond hand mash and their special moonshine corn whiskey, they offer blends such as apple-achian shine and Carolina peach shine.
-There is a gift shop in the front and a tasting room and bar in the back, so there is plenty on offer for fans of the ‘shine.
+If Dark Corner Distillery’s claim that it is home to the world’s best moonshine doesn’t entice you, nothing will.
+The range of spirits on offer draw inspiration from those distilled by the original Greenville County moonshiners in the Glassy Mountain Township 175 years ago, albeit with a slight twist.
+In addition to more traditional moonshine, such as Lewis Richmond hand mash and special moonshine corn whiskey, the distillery offers blends such as apple-achian shine and Carolina peach shine.
+Try in the tasting room and bar in the back; buy from the gift shop out front.

 Dark Corner Distillery, 241 North Main Street, Greenville, SC, USA, +1 864-631-1144.

 Larkin’s On The River

 Known locally for its excellent service and romantic ambience, Larkin’s On The River has a menu that is upscale traditional American; specialties including filet mignon, crab soup and shrimp and grits.
 Take advantage of the outdoor seating area when there is a performance on at the TD Bank amphitheater adjacent to the restaurant for a ringside seat with your meal.
 Larkin’s also hosts the weekly outdoor beach music concert series Rhythm on the River during the summer months.